In a Wreck but No Ticket Was Issued? It’s Not As Big of a Deal As You Think

 Statistically, every person in their life will experience a car accident.
 According to Forbes, if you received your license at the age of 16, you will more than likely be involved in an accident by the time you’re 34.

-If you’re reading this, you’ve likely already been in an accident.
+If you’re reading this, you’ve likely already been in an accident and had to get help from Baton Rouge injury lawyers.
 You’re nowhere near alone.
 You’re due to do so once every 17.9 years or at least file a claim during that time.

 You may have just gotten into a traffic accident and are confused because although the wreck occurred, no ticket was issued to either party.